LukeShortCloud/rootpages/src/computer_hardware/monitors.rst

 There are different certification standards for HDR.
 The color bit depth determines how many colors can be displayed.
 Having dynamic metadata allows for different HDR settings on each individual frame or scene for a better optimized viewing experience.
 Static metadata sets the HDR settings once for the entire video.
 [20]

 .. csv-table::
-   :header: Standard, Stanard Type, Industry Support, Color Bit Depth, Metadata, Brightness Minimum, Brightness Maximum
+   :header: Standard, Standard Type, Industry Support, Color Bit Depth, Metadata, Brightness Minimum, Brightness Maximum
    :widths: 20, 20, 20, 20, 20, 20, 20

    HDR10, Open, High, 10, Static, 1000 nits, 4000 nits